slarmoo/.github/profile/javascript/promises/promises.md

 1. **fulfilled** - Completed successfully
 1. **rejected** - Failed to complete

 We can demonstrate asynchronous execution by using the standard JavaScript `setTimeout` function to create a delay in the execution of the code.
 The setTimeout function takes the number of milliseconds to wait and a function to call after that amount of time has expired.
-We call the delay function in a for loop in the promise executor and also a for loop outside the promise so that both code blocks are running in parallel.
+We call the delay function in a for loop in the promise executor and also in a for loop outside the promise so that both code blocks are running in parallel.

 ```js
 const delay = (msg, wait) => {